-In order to get the most of this article, you will need to download our free TRIZ Problem Solving template (in Excel Spreadsheet format) that includes the principles and contradictions required to follow the steps highlighted later in the article.
+To get the most out of this article, you must download our free TRIZ Problem Solving template (in Excel Spreadsheet format) that includes the principles and contradictions required to follow the steps highlighted later in the article.

-Before moving forward with the steps required to solve problems using TRIZ, we need to have a clear understanding of the different elements of the tools and the definition of each element.
-The basic terms used in the TRIZ are the following:
+Before moving forward with the steps of the problem-solving process using the TRIZ method, we need to have a clear understanding of the different principles underpinning the method practice:

-- The 40 TRIZ principles are the methods that are used to solve problems.
-For example, the second principle “Taking out” refers to separating the part of the system that causes the contradiction from the rest of the system.
+1) The 40 TRIZ principles are the models used to solve problems.
+For example, the second principle, “Taking out”, refers to separating the part of the system that causes the contradiction from the rest.
 The noisy air conditioner compressors are removed from the interior part of the building and added outside to reduce the noise inside.

-- Primary function is the main purpose of the invention.
-For example, the primary function of the car is transportation, and other functions are considered secondary functions, such as comfort and protection.
+2) The primary function is the main purpose of the invention.
+For example, the car’s primary function is transportation, and other functions are considered secondary functions, such as comfort and protection.

-- Ideality and harm.
+3) Ideality and harm.
 Ideality refers to the optimal or ideal state of the invention without any contradictions.
-This is usually an imaginary state that the problem-solving aims to fix.
-The harm refers to the contradictions or any hinderances that stand as a barrier to achieving the primary function.
+This is usually an imaginary state that problem-solving aims to fix, such as the end goal or the best options.
+On the other hand, the harm relates to the contradictions or any obstacles that stand as a barrier to achieving the primary function.

-- TRIZ contradictions are 39 problems that need to be addressed through the TRIZ principles.
-In the inventive problems, what often occurs is that part of the solution achieves one function but also cause harm as it acts against the other parts.
+4) TRIZ contradictions are 39 problems that must be addressed through the TRIZ principles.
+In the problems’ symptoms, it often occurs that part of the solution achieves one function but also causes harm.
 For example, the stronger air conditioner compressor cools (function) a larger space but also causes a louder noise (harm).
-The TRIZ contradiction is organized in a Contradiction Matrix which arranges the conflict or Undesirable Results in a horizontal row and the Features to Changes that can be applied to make a change in the vertical column.
-Matching both the Undesirable Results and the Feature to Change suggests the TRIZ method or group methods to use to solve the problem, as we will see in the example below.
+The TRIZ contradiction is organized in a Contradiction Matrix, which arranges the conflict or Undesirable Results in a horizontal row and the Features to Changes that can be applied to change the vertical column.
+Matching both the Undesirable Results and the Feature to Change suggests the TRIZ method or group methods to solve the problem, as shown in the example below.